AvolitesLtd/TitanManual/websitev2/versioned_docs/version-13.0/cue-lists/creating-a-cue-list.md

 For a cue, the only option is <Keys.SoftKey>Remove this Autoload</Keys.SoftKey>.

-For a chase or cue list, **softkey B** lets you select whether to load the playback from the *start*, to start at a *specific cue*, or to press *Go* on the target playback.
+For a chase or cue list, <strong>softkey B</strong> lets you select whether to load the playback from the *start*, to start at a *specific cue*, or to press *Go* on the target playback.